beaconsproject/disturbance_explorer/docs/select_guide.md

 - **Upload a custom GeoPackage (gpkg)** Users are responsible for ensuring that all required spatial layers (and associated attributes) are included and that all layers share a consistent coordinate reference system.
 Refer to the **Dataset Requirements** tab for a detailed description of required and optional layers, as well as their respective data structure.

-If a custom GeoPackage is uploaded, the app provides the option to classify linear and areal disturbances by industry and disturbance type.
-This classification generates a table used in the next step to assign custom buffer sizes for each industry/disturbance type combination.
+If a custom GeoPackage is uploaded, the app provides the option to classify linear and areal disturbances by industry (e.g., transporation) and/or disturbance (e.g., highway) type.
+This classification generates a table summarizing the industry and/or disturbance types and their associated length (km) or area (km2).
+This table is also used in the next step to assign custom buffer sizes for each industry/disturbance type combination.
 <br><br>
 <center><img src="pics/SelectSA.png" width="600"><br>Figure 1.
 Mapping study area and underlying dataset with the option to classify disturbances per industry/type.</center>
 <br><br>